Cover Image

 Therefore, the interaction of relevance and performance factors should not be ignored and a good balance of both factors should be the goal of Amazon SEO.

-How does Amazon SEO work?
+Amazon SEO Optimization

 First of all it is important that you get to know and define your target group.
 Only by knowing what makes your target group tick and how they search for a product can you effectively find the relevant keywords that your customers use to search for a product.
 On the other hand, with the right keywords, your Amazon ranking optimization and your overall success stands or falls.